-Donating your time, interest, and energy can help the Museum in diverse ways to advance understanding of the whaling industry and the unique history of New Bedford.
+Donating your time, interests, and enthusiasm at the NBWM is an opportunity to learn, teach, and connect as you explore the whaling industry and the unique history of New Bedford.

-- A chance to promote the history of New Bedford
+- Promote & share the history of New Bedford

 Why do you enjoy being a Volunteer at the Whaling Museum?